Fidelity Youth™ FAQs

 Closing the Fidelity Youth™ Account

-How can I close my teen's Fidelity Youth™ Account?
+• How can the teen's Fidelity Youth™ Account be closed?

-Either you (parent/guardian or your teen can close the Fidelity Youth™ Account at any time.
+Either the parent/guardian or the teen can close the Fidelity Youth™ Account at any time.
 When the account is closed, any securities in the account must be sold and the proceeds will be disbursed by check in your teen's name.
 Securities cannot be transferred in kind.
-Please contact a Fidelity representative at 800-343-3548 or use our virtual assistant in the Fidelity Youth™ app to process your request.
+The account can be closed by contacting a Fidelity representative at 800-343-3548 or using our virtual assistant in the Fidelity Youth™ app.

-What happens if my teen does not transition the account at age 18?
+• What happens if my teen does not update the account at age 18?

-On your teen's 18th birthday, their Fidelity Youth™ Account will be restricted from making any purchases of additional securities (including execution of open orders).
-If the account has not yet been transitioned sixty days after your teen's 18th birthday, Fidelity will prohibit deposits and deactivate the debit card.
-Your teen will always be able to sell their holdings.
-Until the account is transitioned, you (parent/guardian) will remain associated with and will continue to have access to the account.
+On the teen's 18th birthday, their Fidelity Youth™ Account, will be restricted from making any purchases of additional securities (including execution of open orders).
+If the account has not yet been updated sixty days after the teen's 18th birthday, Fidelity will prohibit deposits and deactivate the debit card.
+The teen will always be able to sell their holdings.
+Until the account is updated, the parent/guardian will remain associated with and will continue to have access to the account.

 Account funding and money movement